Step into the world of some of Puget Sound's most mysterious and beautiful creatures

 Ring of Life

 Take a close look at one of the most elusive and fascinating sea creatures found in Puget Sound: the giant Pacific octopus.
-This exhibit is designed in two sections connected by a large transparent tube– watch as the octopus moves from one section to the other, giving you a chance to observe its many busy tentacles, and perhaps even gaze into one of its ancient-looking eyes.
+This exhibit is designed in two sections connected by a large transparent tube– watch as the octopus moves from one section to the other, giving you a chance to observe its many busy arms, and perhaps even gaze into one of its intelligent eyes.
 If you’re there at noon or 4pm, you’ll witness one of our daily octopus feeding attempts.
-This exhibit is also home to creatures that share a habitat with the giant Pacific octopus in the wild, such as greenlings, red Irish lords, rockfish and anemones.
+This exhibit is also home to creatures that share a habitat with the giant Pacific octopus in the wild, such as sea stars, anemones and, occasionally, rockfish.

 A rotating exhibit space highlighting a small selection of local species.
 Depending on the season, this is a chance for you to get up close and personal with plankton, fish and invertebrates.